 Costs & Financial Aid

 Study Abroad program costs vary by type, destination, and duration.
-All study abroad programs carry an additional $100 Study Abroad Fee, billed to the student's account at Pace.
-(The Study Abroad Fee covers student graduation sashes with the flag of their specific study abroad country and administrative fees.)
+All study abroad programs carry an additional $100 Study Abroad Fee, billed to the student's account at Pace; the Study Abroad Fee covers student graduation sashes with the flag of their specific study abroad country and administrative fees.
+For some students who chose lower cost destinations abroad, a study abroad semester may actually be less expensive than a semester at Pace because both the cost of living and housing may be lower abroad.

 The cost of tuition is determined by the following program-specific guidelines: